The Uune SRD

 As your character grows and learns, they will gain experience that helps them along the way.
 This is represented by proficiency, points which you can use to gain additional resources from existing features on your character sheet.

 When you gain a proficiency point, you may place it onto any existing resource your character has.
 This can include things like items, experiences, features, and abilities.
 Then, whenever you use that resource, you gain an additional resource from it.
+Some mechanics may also allow you to put proficiency points into them for a stated benefit other than resource dice.

 You may not put proficiency points into your base action die.